Teej Festival | Hariyali, Kajari, Hartalika Teej

 Kajari Teej, Badi Teej, or Boorhi Teej falls fifteen days after Hariyali Teej and is celebrated on the third day of the dark fortnight Lunar month of Bhadrapud or the third day after Shravan Purnima.
 Women pray to Lord Shiva and sing songs known as kajris.
 Women keep fast on Kajari Teej without food and water and pray to the moon.
 In the daytime, they pray to the neem tree.
 Rajasthan holds fairs to celebrate Kajaris Teej.

 Hartalika Teej falls on Shukla Paksha Tritiya of Bhadrapada month, and Goddess Parvati is worshipped.
 Women keep fast without drinking a drop of water the whole day.
-This is rigorous fasting and praying of Goddess Parvati for the healthy and long life of their husband, while unmarried girls are said to be blessed by a husband like Lord Shiva.
+This is rigorous fasting and praying of Goddess Parvati for their husband’s healthy and long life, while unmarried girls are said to be blessed by a husband like Lord Shiva.

 |Hariyali Teej 2023||Saturday||August 19|